Saturday, 25, Apr, 2026

 Headnote :

-The provisions of ss.
-3, 4 and 5 of the Minimum Wages Act (XI of 1948) empower the appropriate Government to fix the minimum rate of wages in an industrial dispute between the employer and the employed and it is a criminal offence not to pay the wages thus fixed under the Act.
-Held, that the rest...
+The provisions outlined in sections 3, 4, and 5 of the Minimum Wages Act (XI of 1948) grant the appropriate Government the authority to establish the minimum wage rates in cases of industrial disputes between employers and employees.
+Failing to pay the wages set by this Act constitutes a criminal of...

 The Edward Mills Co.
 Ltd., Beawar, & Ors Vs. The State of Ajmer & ANR [1954] INSC 91 (14 October 1954)